Defiant students give Hong Kong leader ultimatum

 | HONG KONG

-HONG KONG Hong Kong's striking students on Tuesday gave the city's leader 48 hours to honor his promise to listen to the people, threatening to surround and paralyze key government buildings if he failed to respond to their demands for greater democracy.
+HONG KONG Hong Kong's striking students on Tuesday gave the city's leader 48 hours to honour his promise to listen to the people, threatening to surround and paralyse key government buildings if he failed to respond to their demands for greater democracy.

 The students are facing a showdown with Beijing over its decision to rule out fully democratic elections for Hong Kong's next leader in 2017, with about 13,000 joining a rally at a university campus on Monday to mark the start of a week-long boycott of classes.